susheelbhai/laravel_starter_kit/README.md

 ### License

-This Multi Auth Package is developed by susheelbhai for personal use software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This Laravel Starter Kit Package is developed by susheelbhai for personal use software licensed under the [MIT license](http://opensource.org/licenses/MIT)